Glossary

 - Rolling plan is a methodology for considering the internal and external developments that may generate changes to the SoilWise Repository design and development.
 It keeps track of any developments and changes on a technical, stakeholder group level or at EUSO/JRC.

-- SensorThingsAPI (STA) is a formalised protocol to exchange sensor data and tasks between IoT devices, maintained at Open Geospatial Consortium.
+- SensorThingsAPI is a formalised protocol to exchange sensor data and tasks between IoT devices, maintained at Open Geospatial Consortium.
+The protocol can also be used to exchange field and laboratory observations on soils and soil samples.

 - Sprint